bbauska/Coursera-Bootstrap/readme.md

 largest height determines the height of all the remaining containers that are laid out in the same row.

-Let\'s now talk a little more details about the Bootstrap grid and how it actually works.
+Let&apos;s now talk a little more details about the Bootstrap grid and how it actually works.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!----------------------------------- 50. bootstrap grid (74) ------------------------------------>